 9. Use Exhaust Fans

-Utilize exhaust fans in the kitchen and bathroom to cool your house during the summer.
-This way, when you cook or shower, you can quickly remove hot air from these rooms before it spreads to the rest of your house.
+Use exhaust fans in the kitchen and bathroom to cool your home during summer.
+In this way, when you cook or bathe, you can quickly remove the hot air from these rooms before spreading to the rest of your house.
+This simple remedy not only avoids overheating, but also keeps the indoor air fresh, which reduces the requirement of air conditioning.
+This method is simple, as well as energy-skilled to cool your home naturally, yet increases better ventilation.
+The approach will increase your comfort by reducing the use of your energy.

 10. Seal Gaps to Keep Cool Air In